Yusarina/Rinas-World-Pen-s-For-ChilloutVR/README.md

 - Basic Unity and CVR knowledge.
 - TextMeshPro - You can get this via Unity's package manager, it is free.
 We use a font from there.

+If you have TextMeshPro installed but the UI is blank, go to the top menu, go to Windows - TextMeshPro - Import TMP Example & Extras.
+This should import the example fonts you need for the UI.

 Features:

 - 9 Pens, White, Black, Blue, Yellow, Pink and Red, Orange and Purple.